LUCINDA DUNN OAMARTISTIC DIRECTOR

 Lucinda has won numerous awards including Australian Dance Award for Outstanding Performance 2008, Helpmann Award nomination for Dance Performer of the Year 2007 and 2004, Mo Award nomination for Dance Performer of the Year 2006, 2005 and 2001, Green Room Award for Best Female Dancer 2005 and Helpmann Award nominations for Best Female Dancer 2011, 2010.
 In 2015, Lucinda won an Australian Dance Award for Outstanding Performance by a Female Dancer for her performance in The Australian Ballet’s Manon.

 As Australia’s longest-serving ballerina, Lucinda announced her retirement in 2014 and received a Medal of the Order of Australia (OAM), for her service to the performing arts through ballet.
-That same year Lucinda was appointed as the Artistic Director of the Tanya Pearson Academy and the Sydney City Youth Ballet.
+That same year Lucinda was appointed as the Artistic Director of the Tanya Pearson Academy.

 In early 2016, Lucinda attended the Prix de Lausanne ballet competition in Switzerland as one of the members of the jury.
 She is regularly invited as Guest Teacher and Jury at many national and international competitions and events.